 There are multiple reasons for tooth extractions including gum disease, tooth decay, wisdom teeth, and overcrowded teeth.
 Gum can easily impact the health of your gums and teeth and patients with excessive damage due to the disease may need a tooth extraction.
 Simple tooth extraction may be the only option in advanced cases of tooth decay.
 If a tooth or teeth can not be saved using conservative measures, then the tooth may need to be extracted to prevent decay from spreading further and causing more tooth damage.

 Impacted wisdom teeth may cause tooth or gum infection, tooth pain, or severe tooth damage to neighboring teeth, which means they require extraction.
 Overcrowding of the teeth can lead to complex bite disorders, crooked teeth, excessive wear on the enamel, and jaw pain.
 Removing overcrowded teeth can help alleviate painful symptoms and improve your oral health.
 You can call Orchard Dental for tooth extraction treatment at (828) 247-7001.
-Dr. Jessica Christy and her dental team work with patients to ensure that treatment is as comfortable as possible.
+Your dentist in Hendersonville, NC, Dr. Jessica Christy, and her dental care team work with patients to ensure that treatment is as comfortable as possible.

 Tooth Extraction FAQs